yumik11122/cis545-final-project-2025/README.md

 ## How to Run

+Option 1:
+1. Click on the Notebook (.ipynb) saved on this repository.
+It's already been run, so you can see the visualizations without needing to run it again.

+Option 2:
 1. Clone or download this repository.
 2. Make sure the `data/` directory includes the following files:
-   - WDICSV.csv
+   - WDICSV.csv (to be downloaded via World Bank link above)
    - full_country_region_mapping.csv
 3. Open the notebook (`.ipynb` file) using Jupyter Notebook or Google Colab.
+Save both WDICSV.csv and full_country_region_mapping.csv into Files.
 4. Run all cells from top to bottom to reproduce the analysis and visualizations.

 ---